→This post may contains affiliate links.

 All the ingredients in this mask are great for your skin.
 Normally Bentonite Clay is a strong detox face mask that also replenishes your skin with minerals.
 I love my Bentonite Clay acne busting recipe because of ability to fight acne and detox impurities from my face.

 I definitely would not call a clay mask “hydrating”.
 So I took cucumber, which is super hydrating and infused it with a clay and pink salt face mask to make a hydrating clay face mask.
-You can choose to use this as an exfoliating mask as well.
 And it is wonderful!!
 I loved the fresh smell of cucumbers in the face mask while I was relaxing with my book at the end of a long day.

 Cucumber has a whole host of benefits for your skin, especially when it comes to hydrating and anti-aging.
 Ever since I was introduced to Himalayan Pink Salt years ago, I have never had regular table salt, I even love to have pink salt detox baths.
 So these 2 things make the perfect addition to a clay mask.